bisvo01/angular-styleguide/a1/README.md

     Note: You should still test on all browsers in your environment, as appropriate for your target audience.

 ### Code Analysis
+(Corvus: Not now) - planned to use ESLint
 ###### [Style [Y195](#style-y195)]

   - Run JSHint on your tests.